cmcornejocrespo/rhacm-workshop/04.Application-Lifecycle/README.md

     name: all-clusters
 EOF
 ```
-Make sure that `local cluster` is imported into ArgoCD.
+Make sure that both clsuters are imported into ArgoCD.
 In ArgoCD's web UI, on the left menu bar, navigate to **Manage your repositories, projects, settings** -> **Clusters**.
-You should see `local-cluster` in the cluster list.
+You should see `cluster-dev` and `cluster-prod` in the cluster list.

 ![argocd-cluster](images/argocd-cluster.png)